APPFL/APPFL/docs/tutorials/firstrun.rst

 Installation
 ------------

-First, we need to make sure that the APPFL package and its dependencies are installed.Then, change to ``examples`` directory.
+First, we need to make sure that the APPFL package and its dependencies are installed.
+Then, change to ``examples`` directory.

 .. code-block:: bash